Cogges/cogges.github.io/children.md

 ### Children's Church

 Children’s Church is available for all 0-11 year olds.
 We meet on Sunday mornings from 10.20am in the Church Centre for games and free play.
-The children then split into 4 age-specific groups: Sparks (formerly known as crèche) for 0-2 year olds, Discoverers for 3-5 year olds, Climbers for Yr 2-3s, Explorers for Yr 4-6s.
+The children then split into 4 age-specific groups: Sparks (formerly known as crèche) for 0-2 year olds, Discoverers for 2-5 year olds, Scramblers for Yr 1-2s, Climbers for Yr 3-4s, Explorers for Yr 5-6s.
 We encourage the children to explore and develop their faith though looking at the bible, worship, encounter, craft, fun and games.

 We believe that the family is the key place for children to develop and grow in their faith, and we aim to support families in their development and journeys of faith through communication, gatherings and parenting courses.